 BA (Hons) Applied Education Studies

-Students on the part-time BA (Hons) Applied Education Studies course are already working or volunteering in an educational setting in roles such as teaching assistants, early years practitioners, instructors or unqualified teachers.
+Students on this BA (Hons) Applied Education Studies course will already be working or volunteering in an educational setting in roles such as teaching assistants, early years practitioners, instructors or unqualified teachers.

 The course is designed to link education theory with practical experience so students can make strong connections between their current professional practice and their academic study.